Skip to main content

 Step 6: Escalation

-• They may request escalation within 10 working days or receiving the Resolution
+• They may request escalation within 10 working days of receiving the resolution

 • The complaint will be reviewed by a senior manager not previously involved

-• A final response will be issued within 5–10 working days, depending on complexity
+• A final response will be issued within 5 to 10 working days, depending on complexity

 Stage